How to Succeed as a Brown Premed

 Naturally, you might wonder how many Brown University students end up attending Brown’s own medical school or whether there’s any preference given to Brown University students who enroll in the Program in Liberal Medical Education.

 The Warren Alpert Medical School is very competitive.
-For the class of 2025, the school received 10,259 applications and offered interviews to 366 of them.
-Of those who interviewed, 144 eventually matriculated into the school.
-That group represented 62 different universities in 34 states.
+For the class of 2028, 144 applicants eventually matriculated into the school.
+That group represented 53 different universities in 28 states and included citizens of 14 countries.

 Further reading: How to Get Into Brown Medical School